zoonoo/azure-docs.ko-kr/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ## <a name="sample-use-cases"></a>샘플 사용 사례

 > [!NOTE]
-> 다음 샘플에서는 및 JavaScript에서 C# 사용자 지정 상태 기능을 사용 하는 방법을 보여 줍니다. 예제 C# 는 2.x Durable Functions 용으로 작성 되었으며 Durable Functions 1.x와 호환 되지 않습니다. 버전 간의 차이점에 대 한 자세한 내용은 [Durable Functions 버전](durable-functions-versions.md) 문서를 참조 하세요.
+> The following samples show how to use custom status feature in C# and JavaScript.
+The C# examples are written for Durable Functions 2.x and are not compatible with Durable Functions 1.x.
+For more information about the differences between versions, see the [Durable Functions versions](durable-functions-versions.md) article.

 ### <a name="visualize-progress"></a>진행률 시각화